The G-20 approves the global minimum corporate tax at the Rome summit - ExBulletin

 Yellen predicted in a statement that the agreement on the new international tax rules, with a global minimum tax, would end the harmful race by the end of corporate taxation.

-The deal failed because of US President Joe Bidens’ initial request for a 21 percent minimum tax.
-However, Biden wrote on Twitter his satisfaction.

-Here at the G20, leaders representing 80 percent of the world’s GDP allies and competitors made clear their support for a strong global minimum tax, the president said on Twitter.
+Here at the G20, leaders representing 80% of world GDP – allies and competitors made clear their support for a strong global minimum tax, the president said on Twitter.
 This is more than a tax deal that its diplomacy reshapes our global economy and offers to our people.

-On other crucial issues of justice across the globe, including access to vaccines against COVID-19, the summit in its first two days heard prayers to increase the percentage of those vaccinated in poor countries.
+On other key issues of justice across the globe – including access to vaccines against COVID-19, the summit in its first two days heard prayers to increase the proportion of those vaccinated in poor countries.

-Italian Prime Minister Mario Draghi made a sharp call to increase the pace of vaccination in poor countries, while opening a conference of powerful world economies.

-Draghi, the summit host, said on Saturday that only 3 percent of people in the world’s poorest countries are vaccinated, while 70 percent in rich countries have had at least one injection.

 These differences are morally unacceptable and undermine the global recovery, said Draghi, an economist and former head of the European Central Bank.